hansonrobotics/robo_blender/README.md

 Idle.

 For example:
-   rostopic pub /cmd_blendermode std_msgs/String Dummy
+   rostopic pub --once /cmd_blendermode std_msgs/String Dummy

 ## Inputs
 Mainly one input class is currently used: